msavoury-carecloud/deepstream.io-website/src/tutorials/guides/jwt-auth/readme.md

 For subsequent requests, the token is already in localStorage and will be sent by the client instead of asking the user for credentials.

 ### Why is this less secure?
-Storing the token in localStorage or in a cookie using javascript leaves it readable to all scripts on the page.
+Storing the token in localStorage or in a cookie using javascript makes it readable by all scripts on the page.
 This leaves it open for cross-site scripting attacks (XSS) that can hijack the session.

 Likewise, this approach requires the web application itself and all its assets to be publicly readable.
 Using the following approach, however, would allow you to redirect all unauthenticated requests to the web app to a login page.